jimmypocock/repo-reconnoiter-kotlin/README.md

 # 1. Start MySQL database
 docker-compose up -d

-# 2. Set up environment variables
+# 2. Set up environment variables (optional - has dev defaults)
 cp .env.example .env
-# Edit .env and add your GitHub OAuth credentials and JWT secret
+# Edit .env if you want to override defaults for GitHub OAuth and JWT

-# 3. Build the project
-./gradlew build

-# 4. Run the application
+# 3. Run the application (dev profile active by default)
 ./gradlew bootRun

 # API will be available at: http://localhost:8080/api/v1
 ```

+**Note:** The `dev` profile is active by default with safe defaults for local development.
+See [Profiles](#profiles) for production configuration.

 ## OAuth Setup